What is tattoo ink made of? There are some myths going around as people ask “does tattoo ink have metal in it?”.

-The heavy metals within can be a potential toxic influence on your body, but it is very rare.
+The heavy metals within can be a potentially toxic influence on your body, but it is very rare.
 Some of the worst culprits to look out for include polycyclic aromatic hydrocarbons (PAHs), such as benzopyrene, which you should try to avoid.

 What is Modern Ink made from?

 Modern ink is made from a carrier and a colorant.
 There are different ways to make ink.
 For instance, black ink usually has a natural pigment made out of magnetite but also contains carbon and iron oxide.
-They can also include bone char and carbon that is made out of the soot.
+They can also include bone char and carbon that is made out of soot.